qaalabs/DE5M6/docs/day4/sprint1.md

 ---

 ### Basic Python Logging Implementation (2 points)
-**Story:** As a Data Engineer, I want structured logging in our ETL pipeline so that I can track execution progress and identify issues.
+!!! abstract "As a Data Engineer, I want structured logging in our ETL pipeline so that I can track execution progress and identify issues."

 **Key Tasks:**

 - Add Python logging configuration to the pipeline
 - Log start/end times for each major pipeline stage
 - Include record counts and processing statistics in logs